 }

 4) The STI-CA shall respond to the POST-as-GET with a 200 OK response containing an authorization object.
 The authorization object identifies the challenges that the ACME client must respond to in order to demonstrate authority over the TNAuthList identifier requested in step 1.
-In the case of SHAKEN, the STI-CA shall return a challenge "type" of "tkauth-01" and a "tkauth-type" of "ATC", as specified in draft-ietf-acme-authority-token-tnauthlist [Ref 5].
+In the case of SHAKEN, the STI-CA shall return a challenge "type" of "tkauth-01" and a "tkauth-type" of "atc", as specified in draft-ietf-acme-authority-token-tnauthlist [Ref 5].
 The authorization object has a “status” of “pending”, indicating that there are outstanding challenges that have not been satisfied.

 HTTP/1.1 200 OK